PureStorage-OpenConnect/horizon-pure-ui/README.rst

   FA-Files is enabled on the array.
 * Using the same array in different cinder stanzas will confuse the calculations and the array will be double counted
-* ActiveCluster volumes are not reporting performance and utilization data correctly

 Support
 -------